Woodend

 Table Chart PROFILE FAQ

-The area has a particularly notable concentration in professional & technical services, with employment levels at 2.5 times the regional average.
-In contrast, agriculture, forestry & fishing employs just 2.1% of local workers, below Rest of Vic.'s 7.5%.
-There appears to be limited employment opportunities locally based on Census working population vs resident population data.
-Over a 12-month period ending June 2025, employment increased by 1.2% while labour force increased by 1.8%, causing the unemployment rate to rise by 0.6 percentage points.
-In comparison, Rest of Vic. experienced an employment decline of 0.9% and a labour force decline of 0.4%, with a 0.4 percentage point rise in unemployment rate.
-State-level data from Sep-25 shows VIC employment grew by 1.08% year-on-year, adding 39,880 jobs, with the state unemployment rate at 4.7%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Woodend's employment mix suggests local growth of approximately 6.8% over five years and 13.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Conversely, agriculture, forestry & fishing has limited presence, accounting for just 2.1% of employment compared to 7.5% regionally.
+Employment opportunities appear limited locally based on Census data analysis.
+Over a 12-month period ending in June 2025, employment increased by 1.2%, labour force grew by 1.8%, leading to a rise in unemployment rate by 0.6 percentage points.
+This contrasts with Rest of Vic., where employment fell by 0.9%, labour force contracted by 0.4%, and unemployment rose by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase in employment over five years and 13.7% over ten years nationally.
+Applying these projections to Woodend's employment mix suggests local growth of approximately 6.8% over five years and 13.8% over ten years, based on simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment